 Accolades celebrate the professional achievements of the faculty and staff in the College of Science.
-The following accolades have been included for the month of October 2017. (more…)
+The following accolades were published for the month of March 2018. (more…)

 Welcome to the College of Science, George Mason University Class of 2021!

 We are so excited that you’ve decided to join one of our over 40 interdisciplinary degree and certificate programs!

 Show off your Patriot Pride with #MasonScience Class of 2021 digital swag.
 Browse different themes for all your devices and social media accounts and share with your friends and Mason family.